“I had an amazing time at Saturday Academy, learning new things and making new friends from all around New York City.”

 - Saturday Academy student, Fall 2012

-The New-York Historical Society offers Gilder Lehrman Saturday Academy, a free, seven-week program for students in grades 8–12 that offers courses in American Studies and SAT prep*.
+The New-York Historical Society offers Gilder Lehrman Saturday Academy, a free, six-week program for students in grades 8–12 that offers courses in American Studies and SAT prep*.
 With no homework or tests, these courses offer fun and interesting information on the bits of history that don’t always find their way into the classroom.
 Students meet for seven Saturdays each session and may take one class or two.
 All classes are offered twice, at 10-11:30 am, then again at 11:40 am-1 pm.

 * Please note: The SAT Prep classes are open only to students currently enrolled in 10th, 11th or 12th grade.
 Students who register for SAT Prep must also enroll in a history-based Saturday Academy course.